The Committee shall be known as the ANZMUSC Clinical Trials Network Scientific Advisory Committee (SAC)

-ANZMUSC members are invited to nominate themselves via an Expression of Interest process.
-Applications are reviewed and selected by the Executive Committee.
+ANZMUSC members are invited to nominate themselves via an Expression of Interest process which outlines the applicant’s discipline and qualifications; experience in the design and conduct of MSK trials including any experience in health economics or biostatistics; success in attracting competitive national peer-reviewed funding for MSK research; and experience as an external reviewer for national peer-reviewed funding schemes.
+Applications are reviewed and applicants are selected by the Executive Committee.
 The SAC Chair retains the power of veto.
 The SAC may invite reviewers where expertise is lacking on the SAC (e.g. external statisticians, health economists).

 5.4 Length of term

-Members are appointed initially for two years, with the option of re-appointment for a further two years.
+Members are appointed initially for two years, with the option of re-appointment for two further terms of two years each (maximum six years).
 Optional re-appointment will accommodate a staggered turnover to maintain corporate knowledge and retain expertise.
-Membership will be reviewed annual by Executive Committee for composition, capacity and participation.
+Membership will be reviewed annually by Executive Committee for composition, capacity and participation.

 Group members must declare all conflicts of interest as per NHMRC guidelines (https://www.nhmrc.gov.au/_files_nhmrc/file/guidelines/developers/nh155_coi_policy_120710.pdf).
 The SAC Chair to advise if a member is to refrain from participation in discussions or decision making.
 Any conflict of interest will be declared in the Minutes.

 The meeting interval is a minimum of one teleconference per year, with additional meetings scheduled as required.
 Proxies are not permitted and members are expected to have the capacity to attend 75% of scheduled meetings.
 Motions will be carried with a simple majority.